Arigato (B'z song)

 "Arigato" is the thirty-seventh single by B'z, released on September 1, 2004.
-This song is one of B'z many number-one singles in Oricon charts.
+This song is one of B'z many number-one singles on the Oricon chart.
 Despite being a Japanese word, Arigato was written in Rōmaji rather than in Kanji.
 As B-sides, the single features "Mou Hanasanai" and "Kagayaku Unmei wa Sonoteno Naka ni", an outtake from the album Green.